chriswhong/node-geosupport/README.md

   'LIST OF GEOGRAPHIC IDENTIFIERS:': '104             124113610011001026R  BROADWAY                                                                        70              84114410011001026L  CEDAR STREET                                                                    15              25127100011001026L  NASSAU STREET                                                                    2              16128870011001026L  PINE STREET                                                                                       101109011001026RN EQUITABLE BUILDING' }
 ```

-## Running in Docker

-This repo includes a `Dockerfile` which creates a ready-to-use linux environment, including the latest version of geosupport, and the required geosupport environment variables.

-### To build the docker image

-Build the image, giving it the tag `node_geosupport`.
-This may take a while, as it needs to download a ~190MB zip file.

-`docker build -t "node_geosupport" .`

-The geosupport files will be located in `/geosupport` on the container's filesystem.

 ### To run the example in a docker container

+You can run this example on a Mac using Docker.  [node-geosupport-docker](https://github.com/chriswhong/node-geosupport-docker) contains an image for a node environment that has the necessary geosupport files installed and environment variables set.
+It is published on dockerhub as `chriswhong/geosupport`.

 Navigate to this repo's directory in your local filesystem, then use this `docker run` command to launch the container's bash terminal with this repo's code mounted as a volume.

-`docker run -it -v $PWD:/node-geosupport -w /node-geosupport node_geosupport /bin/bash`
+`docker run -it -v $PWD:/node-geosupport -w /node-geosupport chriswhong/geosupport /bin/bash`

 *Be sure to `npm install` from the container's terminal, not from your local machine.
 This is because `node-ffi`, the package that acts as a bridge between node.js and the linux .so, installs itself differently in each environment.*